Originate/exosphere/README.md

 * [install it](documentation/install.md)
 * [download and run an example app](documentation/example-apps.md)
 * [create your own Exosphere app](documentation/scaffolding.md)

+Also check out a preview of our upcoming [tutorial](documentation/tutorial).

 ## Developing the Exosphere SDK